How to build a smart home in 2021 with a budget of $1,000 to $2,000

 These systems take a while to set up, so block out an afternoon if possible, but once installed and configured (you need to tell it the plant and soil type, sunlight, shade etc), smart irrigation systems can reduce your water usage and save you money.

-For a shade over $2,000, we feel this gives your home a huge amount of connected smartness.
-For those on a budget closer to $1,000, we suggest going easier on the smart lights, as their cost builds up quickly, opting for cheaper smart plugs, and skipping the irrigation system until you have saved up for a little longer.
+For a little under $2,000, we feel this gives your home a huge amount of connected smart technology.
+For those on a budget closer to $1,000, we suggest going easier on the smart lights (as their cost builds up quickly), opting for cheaper smart plugs, and skipping the irrigation system until you have saved up for a little longer.
+You might also want to swap out these devices for something else and, for example, bring in a robotic vacuum cleaner instead of a smart lock.
+You could also add a TV streamer like the Chromecast with Google TV or the Apple TV 4K to round out that $2,000 budget.

 We think $1,000 to $2,000 is a real sweet-spot for consumers who are new to the smart home but keen to jump in and discover what the industry has to offer.